lattice-world-weft/weft-warp-loop/README.md

 # weft-warp-loop

-Bootstrap seed for `lattice-world-weft`: an original, PSO-style (hub → instanced field missions → combo action combat → loot contention) multiplayer game, with an Elixir/OTP platform layer, a Flow-based C++ zone/world server, and a Godot client.

-The roadmap lives as data, not prose, in `plan/bootstrap-domain.json` / `plan/bootstrap-plan.json` (a `taskweft` HTN plan) — each step is proven working before the next begins.

-## Architecture

 - **Zone/world server**: a standalone Flow-based C++ process.
 Godot is client-only (rendering, input, XR).
 - **Networking**: Flow terminates QUIC/HTTP-3/WebTransport itself, via a